 - 1 Tbsp. lemon balm, finely ground

-TO USE: Combine 1-2 tsp. of the powdered mud mask with 2-4 tsp. water or hydrosol.
+Combine 1-2 tsp. of the powdered mud mask with 2-4 tsp. water or hydrosol.
 (For an extra treat, you can use herbal tea, honey, yogurt, milk, or even fresh squeezed juice, instead of water.)
-Allow to sit for 5 minutes to “steep, before applying to your face.
-Allow mud mask to sit 15-20 minutes, spraying your face gently with water, toner, or hydrosol, whenever the mask starts to feel itchy, dry, or tight.
+Allow the mixture to sit for 5 minutes to “steep” the herbs before applying to your face.
+Allow the mud mask to sit for 15-20 minutes, spraying your face gently with water, toner, or hydrosol, whenever the mask starts to feel itchy, dry, or tight.
 Rinse your face clean, using a washcloth and gently exfoliating your face in the process.
 After rinsing clean, always follow with a toner and moisturizer to close your pores and lock in moisture.

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.